Pwntus/howistart.org/snaplets/heist/templates/posts/cpp/1/index.md

 configurations?
 - The implementation: How do we implement the project?
 - Some refinements: Touching up our implementation and discussing other improvements.
+- Testing and publishing: How do we make our library testable and package it?
 - Notes on writing code: How do I typically author C++ code?
 - The wrap-up: Where do I go from here?